How To Create To-Do Lists In WordPress

 Use Auto Paragraphs

-Enable this option (‘Yes’) to display content in to-do lists using paragraphs.
+If this option is enabled, automatic paragraphs are used to display content in to-do list items.

 Integrate with Post Planner

-If you plan to run a multi-author site or blog, you can integrate the Cleverness To-Do List plugin with a plugin called WordPress Post Planner, from the same plugin developer that provides you with a complete WordPress editorial solution …
+If you plan to run a multi-author website or blog, you can integrate the Cleverness To Do List plugin with a plugin called WordPress Post Planner, developed by the same author that provides you with a complete WordPress editorial solution …

-To learn more about using this plugin, visit this site: WordPress Post Planner – WordPress Plugin
+Visit this site to learn more this handy plugin: WordPress Post Planner – Plugin For WordPress

-Once you are done configuring your plugin options, remember to click the ‘Save Changes’ button …
+After configuring your plugin options, click the ‘Save Changes’ button …

 Advanced Settings

-In this screen you can customize your To Do lists, assign to-do items to other users and perform plugin database maintenance tasks.
+This section lets you customize your To-Do lists, assign to-do items to users and carry out plugin database maintenance tasks.

 Let’s step through how to configure the plugin’s ‘Advanced Settings’ section …